WeerawatW/MAX78000-prepare-dataset/README.md

 *  `input`: The size of the neural network input, indicates: the width of the input picture is 74, the height is 74, and 3 represents the three channels of RGB(3, 74, 74)
 *  `output`: The neural network outputs classification results , in this project we need to identify 6 classes fingers,and there is 6 output class here.
 *  `loader`: A function that loads a dataset and needs to return a tuple.
 Each dataset has to be implemented and magical.
 Returns the size of the dataset.
 Returns a training sample in the format of a tuple.
 For neural networks with images as input, a three-dimensional array representing the input images.
 For the object detection task, tuples, composed of all callout boxes, each labeled box is, where coordinates are normalized.
-*   Since each image may have a different number of objects, we need a collate function (to be passed to the DataLoader).
+* `collate_fn`: Since each image may have a different number of objects, we need a collate function (to be passed to the DataLoader).
         This describes how to combine these tensors of different sizes.
 We use lists.
         :param batch: an iterable of N sets from __getitem__()